nzakas/understandinges6/manuscript/03-Functions.md

 console.log(add(undefined, 1));     // throws error
 ```

-The call to `add(1)` throws an error because `second` is defined after `first` and is therefore unavailable as a default value.
+The call to `add(undefined, 1)` throws an error because `second` is defined after `first` and is therefore unavailable as a default value.
 To understand why that happens, it's important to revisit temporal dead zones.

 ### Default Parameter Value Temporal Dead Zone